Treasury proposal: Deliver $500B to Americans starting April

 “I will not adjourn the Senate until we pass a far bolder package,” McConnell said.
 “We aren’t leaving until we deliver.”

-But first, McConnell said, the Senate will vote on a $100 billion-plus House-passed package of sick pay, emergency food and free testing, putting it back on track for Trump’s signature — despite Republican objections over the potential impact on small businesses saddled with a new mandate to pay sick leave — subject to reimbursement from the government.
+But first, McConnell said, the Senate will vote on a $100 billion-plus House-passed package of sick pay, emergency food and free testing, putting it back on track for Trump’s signature — despite Republican objections over the potential impact on small businesses saddled with a new mandate to pay sick leave.
+The government would reimburse businesses but business advocacy groups say the plan isn’t workable for many small firms.

 “We’re going to vote to pass the House bill, but its imperfections will just make our more comprehensive package more urgent,” McConnell said, referencing opposition among his members to the small business mandate.